Investing in Education

 John has been an constant supporter of law enforcement in the Legislature and is proud to be endorsed by the State Police Association of Massachusetts, Massachusetts Coalition of Police, West Springfield Police Patrolman’s Union, West Springfield Police Supervisors Union, Holyoke Police Supervisors Union, Holyoke Patrolman’s Union, Westfield Police Supervisor’s Association, Southampton Police Officers Union, Easthampton Police Union, Chicopee Police Supervisors Union, Chicopee Police Patrolman’s Union, Springfield Police Supervisors Association, Springfield Police Patrolman’s Union, Boston Police Patrolman’s Association, Hampden County Corrections Officers Union, any many more law enforcement organizations.

 Advocating for Disability Services

 One of John’s proudest moments as a public servant was when he was appointed to the Commission for Citizen’s with Disabilities in Westfield.
-His first vote cast was in favor of House Bill 4047, legislation assisting individuals with autism and other intellectual or developmental disabilities.
+His first ever vote cast in the Legislature was in favor of House Bill 4047, legislation assisting individuals with autism and other intellectual or developmental disabilities.
 This population continues to be a focus for John.
-As Senator, he will work fervently to ensure that state policies, disability services and long-term care options exist to keep those in need safe and well cared for.
+As Senator, he continues to work fervently to ensure that state policies, disability services and long-term care options exist to keep those in need safe and well cared for.